 If your repository includes a

-.gitmodules file Codeship will automatically initialize and update the configured submodules.
-To do this, we run the following command after cloning your repository.
+.gitmodules file, CodeShip will automatically initialize and update the configured submodules.
+The following command is run after cloning your repository to do this.

 git submodule update --recursive --init

-For submodules that are hosted as public repositories that should just work (and let us know if it doesn’t).
+Submodules that are hosted as public repositories should just work, but let us know if you see any issues.

-firstname.lastname@example.org:codeship/documentation.git).
-If you refence the submodule via a HTTPS based URL (e.g.
+email@example.com:codeship/documentation.git).
+If you reference the submodule via a HTTPS based URL (e.g.

 https://github.com/codeship/documentation.git), the git client will ask for authentication credentials during the build and run into a timeout (as you can’t provide them).